E-commerce in Belgium

 WEEE regulation

 Does your online shop sell electrical and electronic devices in Belgium?
-Then you must comply with the WEEE regulation.
-By bringing these devices onto the Belgian market, you become responsible for collecting discarded devices.
+Then you are also responsible for collecting discarded devices.
 And their environmentally friendly processing.
+This is in the WEEE regulation.

-This law applies whether or nor you have a business in Belgium.
-And whether your business is big or small.
+This law applies whether your business is big or small.
+And whether or not you have a business in Belgium.
 Register your business with the Public Flanders Waste company OVAM (in Dutch).
 Do so before you start selling the devices in Belgium.
 OVAM sees to it that you follow the rules.

 Waste regulations